Lazy Girl’s Champagne Poached Salmon proves that you don’t have to get out of your pajamas just to have a fancy, delicious meal

 Remove salmon from the poaching liquid when done with a slotted spoon.
 Season with salt and pepper to taste.
 Plate salmon and pour sauce over the top.
 Enjoy!

-Recipe Notes*The sauce recipe makes about 3 tablespoons of sauce
+*The sauce recipe makes about 3 tablespoons of sauce

 *Based on this recipe from PreventionRD